Helping you provide the best care for your pets and animals

 Which brings us to this site.
 Instead of getting in the way of their craft production I am building this site to help them and the animals we love so much.
 Continuing on the path they have begun, you will find a wide assortment of pet related material on this site.

-Posters, calendars, pet care articles, funny stories, Cat and Dog Humor, related online resources, favorite pictures, etc are all available for your enjoyment.
+Pet care articles, stories, Cat and Dog Humor, related online resources, favorite pictures, etc are all available for your enjoyment.
 If you have any suggestions, please let me know!